robsann/robsann/README.md

 <br>

 ## 💾 DHCP
-The Dynamic Host Configuration Protocol (DHCP) is a network management protocol used on IP networks for automatically assigning IP addresses and other communication parameters to devices connected to the network using a client–server architecture.
+The Dynamic Host Configuration Protocol (DHCP) is a network management protocol used on IP networks for automatically assigning IP addresses and other communication parameters to devices connected to the network using a client-server architecture.

 <div align="center">
 <img src='images/dhcp.png' width="75%">